plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 Making credit card payments work on your website is a pain!
 So to make everyones' life a bit easier we are sharing the
 Georgian TBC payment gateway sdk on GitHub.

-Have fun :)

 ### SMS / DMS